2nd-year student, Bachelor of Health Science (Physiotherapy)

 Studying in such a supportive university environment has been one of the highlights of his studies.

 “Coming into AUT I had just had knee meniscus surgery that really set me back physically.
 AUT’s athlete support programme has provided me with advice on how to balance my studies with my gym and sport, while offering a bunch of services to aid my recovery process.
 I also liked that AUT has created a positive culture led by supportive staff to create a place where everyone feels welcome, no matter what ethnicity or minority they come from.”

 Life is about taking all the opportunities that come your way, Liam advises other students.

 “By involving yourself in activities, you’ll enjoy your time here, meet new people and set yourself up better for the future at AUT.
+For example, I’ve involved myself in the AUT social sports netball team with my friends, which was a really fun time.
 My mentor Mark Wilson once said to me, ‘Fear is only temporary, regret is forever’.”

 Make the most of university life, he adds.